vmware/vic-product/docs/user_doc/vic_vsphere_admin/verify_vch_deployment.md

     - Demo VCH: <pre>docker -H <i>vch_address</i>:2376 run --name test busybox</pre>
     - Deployment with `vic-machine create`: <pre>docker -H <i>vch_address</i>:2376 --tls run --name test busybox</pre>

-1. View the container VMs in the vSphere Web Client or vSphere Client.
+1. View the container VMs in the vSphere Client.

     - vCenter Server: Go to **Hosts and Clusters** and expand the VCH vApp.
     - ESXi host: Go to **Inventory** and expand the VCH resource pool.

     You should see a VM for every container that you run, including a VM named <code>test-<i>container_id</i></code>.

-1. View the container VM files in the vSphere Web Client or vSphere Client.
+1. View the container VM files in the vSphere Client.

     - vCenter Server: Go to **Storage** and select the datastore that you designated as the image store.
     - ESXi host: Click the **Summary** tab for the ESXi host, right-click the datastore that you designated as the image store, and select **Browse Datastore**.